Reg-skaja/rsschool-cv/cv.md

 * GitHub: Reg-skaja
 ---
 ## About Me
 I have often thought about changing my career.
-I want to find place when i could get valuable experience and develop all the time.
+I want to find place when I could get valuable experience and develop all the time.
 That's why I'm here.
 My aim is to gain knowledge and skills in the field of front-end development, sufficient for employment in a company.

 ---
 ## Skills
 * Git/GitHub
 * HTML
+* Teamwork
+* Adaptability
+* Assiduity
+* Sociability
 ---
 ## Code Example
 ```
-function multiply($a, $b) {
-  $a * $b
+const driverLicense = 'obtain';
+if (driverLicense === 'obtain')  {
+     console.log('you can take a car')
+ } else if (driverLicense === 'not obtain') {
+     console.log('you should go on foot');
+ } else {
+     console.log('get new');
  }
 ```
 ---
 ## Education